Political positions of Lisa Murkowski: Energy and environment

 For the 109th Congress, Republicans for Environmental Protection, a group dedicated to environmental causes, gave Murkowski a rating of 2%, noting that in 2006, she voted against S.C.
 Resolution 83, intended to bolster energy security and lower energy-related environmental impacts, against an amendment to S. 728 that would make the Army Corps of Engineers more accountable for the environmental and economic impacts of their projects, for oil drilling in the Arctic National Wildlife Refuge, for offshore oil and gas drilling.

 Murkowski served as the chairman of the Senate Energy and Natural Resources Committee from 2015 to 2021.
 She has given her support to efforts to drill for oil in the Arctic National Wildlife Refuge (ANWR).

 As of 2016, Murkowski believed that technological developments have made drilling safer and more economical.

 In July 2019, Murkowski was one of nine lawmakers to become a founding member of the Roosevelt Conservation Caucus, a group of Republican members of Congress meant to focus on environmental issues with specific priorities including reducing water and ocean plastic pollution, and heightening access to public lands and waters in the United States for outdoor recreation, hunting and fishing.

 As of 2023, she supported the controversial Willow oil drilling project on Alaska’s North Slope.

+According to OpenSecrets, throughout her career, Murkowski has received over 2 million dollars from the Oil & Gas industry.